Larynx: Non-mammals

 Most tetrapod species possess a larynx, but its structure is typically simpler than that found in mammals.
 The cartilages surrounding the larynx are apparently a remnant of the original gill arches in fish, and are a common feature, but not all are always present.
 For example, the thyroid cartilage is found only in mammals.
 Similarly, only mammals possess a true epiglottis, although a flap of non-cartilagenous mucosa is found in a similar position in many other groups.
 In modern amphibians, the laryngeal skeleton is considerably reduced; frogs have only the cricoid and arytenoid cartilages, while salamanders possess only the arytenoids.

-An example of a frog that possesses a larynx is túngara frog.
-While larynx is the main sound producing organ in túngara frogs, it serves a higher significance due to its contribution to mating call, which consist of two components: ‘whine’ and ‘chuck’.
-While ‘whine’ induces female phonotaxis and allows species recognition, ‘chuck’ increases mating attractiveness.
-In particular, túngara frog produces ‘chuck’ by vibrating the fibrous mass attached to the larynx.
+An example of a frog that possesses a larynx is the túngara frog.
+While the larynx is the main sound producing organ in túngara frogs, it serves a higher significance due to its contribution to mating call, which consist of two components: 'whine' and 'chuck'.
+While 'whine' induces female phonotaxis and allows species recognition, 'chuck' increases mating attractiveness.
+In particular, the túngara frog produces 'chuck' by vibrating the fibrous mass attached to the larynx.

 Vocal folds are found only in mammals, and a few lizards.
 As a result, many reptiles and amphibians are essentially voiceless; frogs use ridges in the trachea to modulate sound, while birds have a separate sound-producing organ, the syrinx.

-History
+History and etymology

 The ancient Greek physician Galen first described the larynx, describing it as the "first and supremely most important instrument of the voice".

+The word larynx is borrowed from the Ancient Greek λάρυγξ (lárunx, lit. larynx, gullet, throat).